 Dr. Kari A. B. Chew is a citizen of the Chickasaw Nation.
-She is a postdoctoral fellow for NEȾOLṈEW̱ ‘one mind, one people’ at the University of Victoria’s Department of Indigenous Education.
+She is a postdoctoral fellow with the NEȾOLṈEW̱ Partnership.
 Her scholarship focuses on the motivations and experiences of adult additional language learners who are reclaiming their Indigenous heritage languages.
 Her current research considers the role of technology in connecting learners who live outside their communities to their languages.
-She earned her doctorate in from the University of Arizona in 2016.
+She earned her doctorate in Language, Reading, and Culture from the University of Arizona in 2016.

 Chew, K.A.B. , Anthony-Stevens, V., LeClair-Diaz, A., Nicholas, S.E., Sobotta, A. & Stevens, P. (2019).
 Enacting Indigenous Language and Cultural Reclamation across Geographies and Positionalities.
 Transmotion, 5(1), 132-151.
 URI: http://hdl.handle.net/1828/10977

 Chew, K.A.B.
 (2019).
 Weaving Words: Conceptualizing Language Reclamation through a Culturally-Significant Metaphor.
 Canadian Journal of Native Education, 41(1).
 URI: http://hdl.handle.net/1828/10962

 McCarty, T.L., Nicholas, S.E., Chew, K.A.B., Diaz, N.G., Leonard, W.Y. & White, L. (2018).
 Hear Our Languages, Hear Our Voices: Storywork as Theory and Praxis in Indigenous-Language Reclamation.
 Daedalus: Journal of the American Academy of Arts & Sciences, 147(2), 160 -17 2.
 URI: http://hdl.handle.net/1828/10964